Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Problem Setting

 Our prediction model is pretrained on a set of $T_{\pt} = T_1 + T_2$ tasks with context length $N_\pt$ drawn from $\gD(N_\pt)$.
 For each task $t \in [T_\pt]$, let we have input embedding $\mZ^t$ constructed from context examples $\{(\vx_i^t, y_i^t)\}_{i \in [N_\pt]}$ and a query-label pair $(\vx^t, y^t)$ with a feature vector $\vbeta^t$.
 Then, our training losses can be written as

 for $l=1,2$ and $T_0 = 0$.
-We employ a two-stage training procedure, as described in Algorithm~\ref{alg:pretraining}, using these objectives. \begin{enumerate}[leftmargin = *] \item In Stage I, we only train the Mamba layer parameter $\vgamma$, starting from proper initialization.
+Using these objectives, we employ Algorithm~\ref{alg:pretraining} which proceeds in two stages: Stage I recovers intrinsic feature structures, enabling Stage II to perform in-context link estimation conditioned on these features.
+This approach enables tractable analysis and has been widely adopted in prior works \citep{ba2022high,damian2022neural}. \begin{enumerate}[leftmargin = *] \item In Stage I, we only train the Mamba layer parameter $\vgamma$, starting from proper initialization.
 Our training objective is $\ell_2$-regularized loss $L_1(\vgamma, \vu, \vv, \va) + \frac{\lambda_1}{2} \norm{\vgamma}^2$.
 Due to the non-linearity introduced by the MLP, this objective is non-convex.
 To make the training dynamics tractable, we apply one-step gradient descent, following the approaches studied in the literature of feature learning \citep{ba2022high,damian2022neural}.
 As we describe in Section~\ref{sec:proof_overview_mamba}, a single step update is sufficient to capture the low-dimensional structure of the feature vectors. \item In Stage II, we fix the Mamba layer parameter $\vgamma^*$ obtained from Stage I and optimize the outer layer $\vu$ of MLP on $\ell_2$-regularized loss $L_2(\vgamma^*, \vu, \vv^*, \va^*) + \frac{\lambda_2}{2} \norm{\vu}^2$ with reinitialized inner layer parameters $\vv^*, \va^*$.
 This induces a convex problem that gradient-based methods can solve.
 As we show in Section~\ref{sec:proof_overview_MLP}, the optimized MLP is capable of estimating the link function $g_*$. \end{enumerate}